 I then moved to another large computer and Information Technology company, the largest in the world at the time, and began a 24+ year journey of serving automotive and supplier companies with Information Technology (IT) solutions.
 As an Account Manager, Manager, and ultimately a Client Executive, I thrived on serving my clients well.
 It abruptly ended in 2009 with the economic implosion resulting from the 2007/2008 financial crisis.
 My key client had gone bankrupt.
 And I was out of a high paying job.

 Storming through a Crisis

 Now I had a financial crisis of my own.
 In 2009, in Michigan, you couldn’t even get a job at McDonald’s.
-How would I survive on unemployment, about 10% of what I was previously making?
-Fortunately, I had taken and even led many other small groups through the Financial Peace University program.
+How would I survive on unemployment? – Which amounted to about 90% less than what I was previously making.
+Fortunately, I had taken the Financial Peace University program and even led many other small groups through it.
 I knew how to budget, I had saved for emergencies.
 I had the cash to live on for about a year.
-I took that year to write a book on personal finance and it is still available today on Amazon.
+I took that unemployment year to write a book on personal finance and it is still available today on Amazon.

 Norming the Ship

 I was happy.
 I made it through a big mess.
 Even though I had lost $820,000 from lost/reduced wages and equity in my home, I still had all my retirement funds in tact.
 The market was coming back.
 Fortunately, I knew that selling during a market crash was a very last resort.